-Roof jargon can be overwhelming, and honestly, a lot of roofers will use to confuse you.
+Roof jargon can be overwhelming, and honestly, a lot of roofers will use it to confuse you.
 Roof Life of Oregon is here to do the opposite of that.
 We want to make things completely transparent so that you can make an informed decision for your roof.

 Let’s Clarify Some Roof Jargon!